xrdebug/php/README.md

 ### Docker configuration

-When using Docker, the host should point to the internal IP of your Docker host by using `host.docker.internal`.
+When using Docker (local) the host should point to the internal IP of your Docker host by using `host.docker.internal`.

 ```php
 <?php